 What We Don’t

-- Sloped walls inhibit head room when sitting up.
-As a result, only one person can sit comfortably at a time.
+- Despite the addition of FlyBar pole clips, the sloped walls inhibit head room when sitting up, meaning only one person can sit comfortably at a time.

 - Tapered end decreases space from the waist down.